 The climate disclosures contained in the sustainability report will be subject to similar assurance requirements to those currently in the Corporations Act 2001 for financial reports.

-The Auditing and Assurance Standards Board (AUASB) issued exposure draft ED 02/04 Proposed Australian Standard on Sustainability Assurance ASSA 5010 Timeline for Audits and Reviews of Information in Sustainability Reports Under the Corporations Act 2001 in September 2024 outlining the proposed assurance phasing model with the expectation of issuing a final standard by December 2024.
+• Australian Standard on Sustainability Assurance (ASSA) 5010 Timeline for Audits and Reviews of Information in Sustainability Reports Under the Corporations Act 2001 outlining the assurance phasing model.
 The assurance phasing model aligns with the requirement in the Act for an ‘end state’ of reasonable assurance of all climate disclosures made from years commencing 1 July 2030 onwards.
+The final phasing model requires only limited or reasonable assurance in any one year.

 Will there be regulatory guidance and support in the implementation of the climate-related disclosures regime?